-You can’t duck dive with a longboard because the buoyancy of the foam makes it impossible to dive under waves.
+This is because you can’t duck dive with a longboard or a soft surfboard because the buoyancy of the foam makes it impossible to dive under waves.

-A “turtle roll” refers to getting past the breaking waves without tossing your surfboard.
-It works with a longboard because the long boards are so buoyant.
+A “turtle roll” refers to getting past the breaking waves without tossing your soft surfboard.

 To do a turtle roll, follow these steps:

 - Line up your board perpendicular to the whitewash.

 - Stop paddling once you see a big wave.

 - Grab the board’s rails, bend your elbows and give the board’s nose a little push down.